 and the orthogonality of the parity indicators

 we can see that the leading-order rotation contribution disappears due to parity, and we get

-which shows that our estimator for lensing potential, $\phi$, remains unbiased.
+which shows that our estimator for the lensing potential $\phi$ remains unbiased.

 However, we should emphasize that an unbiased $\phi$ does not necessarily imply an unbiased $C_L^{\phi\phi}$.
-Similar to the fact that $\langle x\rangle=0$ does not imply $\langle x^2 \rangle = 0$, the estimator, $C_L^{\h{\phi}\h{\phi}}$, contains quadratic terms in $\hat{\phi}$ and thus is not guaranteed to be unbiased.
+Similar to the fact that $\langle x\rangle=0$ does not imply $\langle x^2 \rangle = 0$, the estimator, $C_L^{\h{\phi}\h{\phi}}$ contains quadratic terms in $\hat{\phi}$ and thus may be biased.
 In addition, higher-order terms in Eq.~\eqref{eq:1st E rotation} and Eq.~\eqref{eq:1st B rotation} may also break the orthogonality between CMB lensing and anisotropic rotation and induce bias to $\h{C}_{L}^{\phi \phi}$.